science-digital/sd-integration-tool-template/README.md

 If you are new to development for Sciansa see https://github.com/csiro-internal/sciansa-integration for higher level topics.

+This repositiory focuses on integrating an existing tool that you want to make avilable from the Sciansa platform.

 This is the most basic beginner tutorial (akin to Hello World!).
 If you want a more advanced tutorial see the additional tutorials listed here https://github.com/csiro-internal/sciansa-integration?tab=readme-ov-file#further-reading .